aleixfortm/storymous/README.md

 <img src="https://github.com/aleixfortm/storymous/assets/95043218/0298a2af-3140-4de2-b4b3-1a0ee6262904" alt="storymous_tree" width="200" height="auto">

 [Storymous](https://www.storymous.com) is a unique social media platform centered around storytelling.
 It empowers users to not only start their own stories but also collaborate and continue existing stories dynamically through a chapter-based system.
-Through the creation of branching storylines, captivating narratives unfold, offering readers the ability to shape their own journey within the story.
+With the creation of branching storylines, captivating narratives unfold, offering readers the ability to shape their own journey within the story.

 ## Roadmap
 - [x] Add story feed